-10.1.Configuration Management
+10.1 Configuration Management

 ClearCase, a version control system from IBM/Rational, is used to manage the revision control of the hardware code (Verilog code) and hardware documentation.
 The ClearCase version control system provides version control, workspace management, parallel development support, and build auditing.
-The Verilog code is maintained within the ClearCase database.
+The Verilog code is maintained within the ClearCase database used by Qualcomm Technologies, Inc.

-11. Mitigation of Other Attacks
+11 Mitigation of Other Attacks